CaptainATW/FantasyForge/README.md

 </div>

 # Install instructions
+You have two choices if you want to install and play Fantasy Forge.
+You can either install the source code and run the .py file, or you can go to releases and download the .exe.
+(For windows only)

 If you download the source code, you need your own API key, as well as importing the following (in command prompt):

 **For windows:** (Make sure you have python to install)